 Here is the script for question 4 of my CCR:

-[Phone Rings, Friend Picks Up]
+[Phone Rings, Friend Picks Up CONTINUATION OF QUESTION 3]

 Friend: Nice!
 So, the ring light was the only light?